isomerpages/gb-assist/pages/solutionrepo/solution74.md

 ### Description

 The system is designed to lift and wash the waste bins automatically with only one man needed to operate the system.

-### Details of Solution
+### Packages Available

 N.A.